 - The view selector–choose from the available options to increase or decrease the visible time span.

 Note: The date above the swimlanes indicates the actual date or time span that is currently being displayed in the swimlane (this can be a single day or a date range).

 Figure 2.
 The date picker in the swimlane tab.

 Figure 3.
-The date switcher and view options in the swimlane tab.
+The view options in the swimlane tab.

 Note!
 The view options also set the date range for the status panel.